sameo/sameo.github.io/resume/index.md

 Lead the Nokia 770 and N800 Internet Tablets 802.11 enabling effort.

-Implemented SPI and McBSP kernel driver for the TI OMAP1 and OMAP2 SoCs.
+Implemented the SPI and McBSP kernel drivers for the TI OMAP1 and OMAP2 SoCs.

 ## Education